-MD Snapshot-Prescribing is an interactive tool, providing physicians with relevant and timely information about their prescribing practice for opioids, benzodiazepine/z-drugs and most recently, antibiotics.
+MD Snapshot-Prescribing is an interactive tool, providing physicians with relevant and timely information about their opioid, opioid-naïve, benzodiazepine/z-drug and antibiotic prescribing.

 Customized for each recipient and produced quarterly, MD Snapshot-Prescribing is available through an interactive environment in the Analytics section of your secure, online Portal.
 There are many features to explore, including long-term trending, customizable comparator groups, easy-to-access resources and more.

 MD Snapshot-Prescribing is a tool prescribers can use to:

 - Increase prescribing awareness

 - Identify opportunities to optimize prescribing and, ultimately, patient care

 - Support individual physicians in self-directed, continuous quality improvement (CQI)

 - Punitive—individualized prescribing information is provided to support self-reflection and for use, as desired, in practice improvement